-- 2017.
-Development shall comply with the following standards: - (a) The Development Authority may require a minimum separation distance between vehicular access points in a non-residential land use district. - (ab) The location and grade of driveways or other vehicular access to non-residential or country residential parcels shall be to the satisfaction of the Development Authority, having regard to sight lines, drainage, compatibility with the construction and maintenance of municipal roads and potential for conflict with nearby lands and emergency vehicle access for fire service vehicles.
+- 13.8 The location and grade of a driveways or other vehicular access to non-residential or country residential a parcels shall be to the satisfaction of the Development Authority, having regard to sight lines, drainage, compatibility with the construction and maintenance of municipal roads and potential for conflict with nearby lands and emergency vehicle access for fire service vehicles. - (a) The Development Authority may require a minimum separation distance between vehicular access points in a non-residential land use district.

-LIGHTING
+14. LIGHTING

-- 2148.
-Development shall comply with the following standards: - (a) Where artificial outdoor lighting is provided to illuminate any parcel, building or site, the type, location, intensity and orientation of lighting shall: - (i) avoid direct illumination of the neighbouring properties; - (ii) not adversely affect the use, enjoyment and privacy of any dwelling; and - (iii) not interfere with traffic safety on public roadways. - (b) Outdoor lighting is to be mounted not more than 6.1 metres (20 ft.) above ground, excepting outdoor lighting for public uses and lighting approved in conjunction with a development permit. - (c) Site lighting may be required as a condition of development and any such lighting shall be located, oriented and shielded so as not to adversely affect neighbouring properties or traffic safety on public roadways.
+- 14.1 Where artificial outdoor lighting is provided to illuminate any parcel, building or site, the type, location, intensity and orientation of lighting shall: - (a) avoid direct illumination of the neighbouring properties; - (b) not adversely affect the use, enjoyment and privacy of any dwelling; and - (c) not interfere with traffic safety on public roadways. - 14.2 Outdoor lighting is to be mounted not more than 6.1 metres (20 ft.) above ground, excepting outdoor lighting for public uses and lighting approved in conjunction with a development permit. - 14.3 Site lighting may be required as a condition of development and any such lighting shall be located, oriented and shielded so as not to adversely affect neighbouring properties or traffic safety on public roadways.

-REFUSE COLLECTION AND STORAGE FOR COMMERCIAL, INDUSTRIAL AND MULTI-FAMILY DEVELOPMENT
+15. REFUSE COLLECTION AND STORAGE FOR COMMERCIAL, INDUSTRIAL AND MULTI-FAMILY DEVELOPMENT

-- 2219.
-Development shall comply with the following standards: - (a) In all land use districts refuse and garbage shall be stored in suitable BearSmart containers for the applicable use within a land use district. - (ab) In non-residential land use districts and in multi-family residential developments, refuse and garbage holding areas, including refuse containers and compaction, shall be effectively screened from public view.
-The Development Authority may require screening of refuse and garbage holding areas as a condition of development approval. - (be) In all non-residential land use districts, refuse and garbage holding areas, enclosures, and compaction areas are to be located a minimum of 7.6 metres (25 ft.) from an adjacent residential use. - (cd) All garbage holding areas, enclosures, and compaction areas shall be located and designed to ensure adequate on-site manoeuvring for refuse collection vehicles. - (de) All refuse on any construction site shall be properly screened or placed in an approved enclosure until removed for disposal. - (ef) In a residential land use district, no outdoor storage of refuse, other than garbage enclosures, shall be located permitted in any front yard, including any unscreened portion of a corner lot side yard adjacent to a street. - (fg) The Development Authority may require that any yard area utilized for storage in a non-residential district that adjoins one or more lots in a residential non-industrial land use district or a public property shall be effectively screened by an opaque a solid fence, vegetation, earth berm or other structure or device or landscaping or any combination thereof to the satisfaction of the Development Officer.
+- (a) In all land use districts refuse and garbage shall be stored in suitable BearSmart containers for the applicable use within a land use district. - 15.1 In non-residential land use districts and in multi-family residential developments, refuse and garbage holding areas, including refuse containers and compaction, shall be effectively screened from public view.
+The Development Authority may require screening of refuse and garbage holding areas as a condition of development approval.

+- 15.2 In all non-residential land use districts, refuse and garbage holding areas, enclosures, and compaction areas are to be located a minimum of 7.6 metres (25 ft.) from an adjacent residential use. - 15.3 All garbage holding areas, enclosures, and / or compaction areas shall be located and designed to ensure adequate on-site manoeuvring for refuse collection vehicles. - 15.4 All-refuse on any construction site shall be properly screened or placed in an approved enclosure until removed for disposal. - 15.5 In a residential land use district, no-outdoor storage of refuse, other than garbage enclosures, shall not be located permitted in any front yard, including any unscreened portion of a corner lot side yard (secondary front yard) adjacent to a street. - 15.6 The Development Authority may require that any yard area utilized for storage in a non-residential district that adjoins one or more lots in a residential non-industrial land use district or a public property shall be effectively screened by an opaque a solid fence, vegetation, earth berm or other structure or device or landscaping, or any combination thereof, to the satisfaction of the Development Officer.
 This shall apply whether or not there is an intervening public roadway, railway or water body. - (h) All refuse collection and storage conditions must be consistent with any other municipal bylaws.

-MUNICIPAL INFRASTRUCTURE, UTILITIES AND SERVICING
+16. MUNICIPAL INFRASTRUCTURE, UTILITIES AND SERVICING